2nd Guards Motor Rifle Division

 The 2nd Guards Motor Rifle Division was formed in 1941, seeing extensive combat during World War II for which it became one of the most famous and decorated formations in the Soviet military.
 It was named in honor of Mikhail Kalinin and the town of Taman, remaining intact until it was disbanded in 2009, before being reformed in 2013.
 Since 2016, it is part of the 1st Guards Tank Army of the Western Military District, and most of its units are based in the town of Kalininets, Moscow Oblast, 45 km south-west of Moscow.

-The division took a small part in the Northeastern Ukraine offensive of the 2022 Russian invasion of Ukraine, notably in the failed Siege of Chernihiv.
-It is unknown which elements were used and for how long.
+During the Russian invasion of Ukraine, units of the division invaded Ukraine's Sumy Oblast, and engaged in combat near the city of Trostianets.

 History

 The 127th Rifle Division was formed 8 June 1940 in Kharkiv, on the base of the 23rd Rifle Division which was just transferred to participate in the imminent Soviet occupation of the Baltic states (1940).

 The division was initially garrisoning Kharkiv, Chuhuiv and Bohodukhiv.
 It was transferred to Rzhyshchiv in May 1941.

 The 127th Rifle Division was with 19th Army's 25th Rifle Corps, along with 134th and 162nd Rifle Divisions on June 22, 1941.
 It formed part of the High Command reserve.
 By August, it was with the Front troops of the Soviet Reserve Front.
 After the other division of the 25th Rifle Corps (134th and 162nd) were shattered on arrival to south-east outskirts of Vitebsk during 11–16 July 1941, the 127th was re-routed to south-east of Smolensk and reassigned to the 34th Rifle Corps.
 At that time, the 535th Rifle Regiment has lost its way and ended up being incorporated into the Leningrad Front.
 On 4 August 1941, the 127th Division traversed the Dnieper River 13 km south of Yartsevo as part of the general Soviet retreat.
 Afterwards, it was relieved of front line duty and sent to Dorogobuzh for replenishment, where it received the 875th Rifle Regiment from the 158th Rifle Division.